Alban Maginness

-Alban Maginness (born 9 July 1950) is an Irish Social Democratic and Labour Party (SDLP) politician who was a Member of the Northern Ireland Assembly (MLA) for Belfast North from 1998 to 2016.
+Alban Maginness (born 9 July 1950) is a Northern Irish Social Democratic and Labour Party (SDLP) politician who was a Member of the Northern Ireland Assembly (MLA) for Belfast North from 1998 to 2016.

 Early life and education

 Maginness was born in Holywood, County Down.
 He completed his grammar school education at St. Malachy's College, Belfast.
 He then attended the University of Ulster and Queen's University of Belfast where he undertook legal training.
 He was called to the Bar in 1984.

 Whilst at university he became involved in the non-violent protests organised by the Northern Ireland Civil Rights Association.
 Maginness participated in the famous civil rights march in Derry in 1972 at which British troops killed 14 unarmed civilians.
 This event, now termed Bloody Sunday, has gone down in Northern Ireland politics as one of the turning points in The Troubles that contributed to the development of the Provisional IRA.